 (I put mylar emergency blankets on the potential preferred peeing spots and covered them with easy to wash blankets.)

-It was inconvenient and kind of awkward when company came over, but it gave me peace of mind that the world would not end if a cat picked the new sofa instead of the litterbox to relieve herself.
+The world would not end if a cat picked the new sofa instead of the litterbox to relieve herself.

 Indeed, it became something of a game, where I felt triumphant every time I outwitted a cat and was able to eliminate their mess with no trace they’d ever been there.